chmouel/snazy/README.md

 * If you do not any prefix for kail you can pass the `--kail-no-prefix` flag.

-* If you want to highlight some patterns you can add the option `-r REGEXP` and `snazy` will highlight it.
+* If you want to highlight some patterns you can add the option `-r/--regexp` followed by a REGEXP and `snazy` will highlight it.
 You can have many `-r` switches with many regexps, and you get different highlight for each match.

 * If `snazy` don't recognize the line as json it will symply straight print it.
 Either way it will still apply regexp highlighting of the `-r` option or do the action commands matching (see below).
 This let you use it for any logs to do some regexp highlighting and action on pattern.

-* If you want to only show some levels, you can add the flag `-f` to filter by level or many `-f` for many levels, for example, this only show warning and error from the log:
+* If you want to only show some levels, you can add the flag `-f`/`--filter-level` to filter by level or many `-f` for many levels, for example, this only show warning and error from the log:

 ```shell
 % kubectl log pod|snazy -f warning -f error
 ```

-* If you pass the flag `--level-symbols` or set the environment variable `SNAZY_LEVEL_SYMBOLS`, snazy will show some pretty emojis rather than plain log level label :
+* If you pass the flag `-l/--level-symbols` or set the environment variable `SNAZY_LEVEL_SYMBOLS`, snazy will show some pretty emojis rather than plain log level label :

 ![snazy level symbols](.github/screenshot-level-symbols.png)

-* You can customize the time printed with the `-t` flag (or the environment variable `SNAZY_TIME_FORMAT`), the variable respect the UNIX [`strftime`](https://man7.org/linux/man-pages/man3/strftime.3.html) format strings.
+* You can customize the time printed with the `--time-format` flag (or the environment variable `SNAZY_TIME_FORMAT`), the variable respect the UNIX [`strftime`](https://man7.org/linux/man-pages/man3/strftime.3.html) format strings.